 WOMENSWEAR RELAUNCH

-For Spring 2018 Robert Graham is introducing a new, revitalized women’s collection that focuses on unique and vibrant pieces in line with the label’s DNA.
-Taking Cuba’s colors and landscape as inspiration, it is vividly brought to life through signature Robert Graham prints on feminine shirts, blouses (RRP 188298 USD) and long sweeping wrap dresses (RRP 328–598 USD).
+For Spring 2018, Robert Graham is introducing a new, revitalized women’s collection that focuses on unique and vibrant pieces in line with the label’s DNA.
+Taking Cuba’s colors and landscape as inspiration, it is vividly brought to life through signature Robert Graham prints on feminine shirts, blouses (RRP 188–298 USD) and long sweeping wrap dresses (RRP 328–598 USD).
 Chic jackets and novelty leathers are also available.
-CEO Andrew Berg points out that the collection is for “the style and quality-conscious woman shopping both for herself and for him.”
+CEO Andrew Berg points out that the collection is for “the style- and quality-conscious woman shopping both for herself and for him.”

 www.robertgraham.us